inishtania/Credit-Card-Fraud-Machine-Learning/README.md

 3. Perform cross-validation to determine the best-fit model among logistic regression, K-Nearest Neighbors (KNN), and decision tree.
 4. Select the best-fit model and then perform hyperparameter tuning.
 5. Test the model on the test dataset to evaluate the results.

+If you want  to get the dataset please go to this link https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud